metricshilab/manual/computing.md

   ```

   1. You can check `PID` with `top`;
-  2. `pkill` is more convenient since you can kill all the processes of a program at a time when you are doing parallel computing.
+  2. `pkill` is more convenient for stopping parallel computing as you can kill all the processes of a program at a same time.

 - Check the command history: